Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 But the one who threatens others with death and takes pleasure in this will be destroyed.

 75. Looking at the majority of people, one may think that they are constantly hungry.
-They are always concerned with accumulation and multiplication of their supplies.
-They cannot stop in this activity!
+For they are always concerned with accumulation and multiplication of their supplies and they cannot stop in this activity!

 In all affairs, they aspire only to personal profit, by any means!

-They live not looking at Tao, ignoring Tao, wasting their life power for doing things which have no true value.
-They have a too strong “love for life”, and therefore they die too early.
+They live without looking at Tao, ignoring Tao, wasting their vital force doing things that have no true value.
+Their “love for life” is too strong, therefore they die too early.

-76. The body of man at birth is gentle and lithe, but after death it becomes hard.
-All vegetal beings too are gentle and lithe at birth, and after death they become dry and easily broken.
+76. The body of man at birth is gentle and flexible, but after death it becomes hard.
+All vegetal beings are also gentle and flexible at birth, but after death they become dry and easily broken.

 A powerful tree either breaks in a storm or is cut down by an axe.
-A lithe and gentle tree has an advantage here.
+A flexible and gentle tree has an advantage here.

-The one who is gentle and lithe walks the path of life.
-The one who is not gentle and lithe walks the path of death.
+The one who is gentle and flexible walks the path of life.
+The one who is not gentle and flexible walks the path of death.

 77. Let the Life of Primordial Tao be an example for us!